top of page

 Step 2: Reflect on the Semester

-Take 30–45 minutes and ask yourself:
+Take 30–45 minutes to ask yourself some important questions:

 • What went well this fall (classes, habits, activities)?